Driving in Turkey

 The most important and basic rules about driving in Turkey that you should know about are as follows:

-Turkey follows right-hand side driving.
-So, if you are not used to it maybe you should give it a miss.
+- Turkey follows right-hand side driving.
+So, if you are not used to it, maybe you should give it a miss,

-The highway codes of Turkey are similar to that of France and other European countries.
+- The highway codes of Turkey are similar to that of France and other European countries.
 But the road signs follow the international protocol.
-Hence, it should be easy to follow for everyone.
+Hence, it should be easy to follow for everyone,

-- Mobile phones are a complete no-no too unless you are using a hands-free.
+- Mobile phones are a complete no-no, too, unless you are using a hands-free vehicle,

-Follow the speed limits wherever applicable.
+- Remember to follow the speed limits wherever applicable.

-There can be instances, especially around the smaller internal roads where the signs like stop or drive slowly can be in Turkish.
+There can be instances, especially around the smaller internal roads, where signs like stop or drive slowly can be in Turkish.
 Be mindful of the signs.
-But if you don’t understand what the signs say, not to worry.
+But if you don’t understand what the signs say, do not worry.
 Just be very careful and drive slowly.
 Some other things to remember while driving in Turkey are:

-People don’t usually honk unless extremely necessary.
+- People don’t usually honk unless extremely necessary.

-Children under 12 are not permitted in the front car seats.
+- Children under 12 are not permitted in the front car seats.

-There can be tolls on some motorways.
+- There can be tolls on some motorways.